 Breathing Technique for Stress Management

 Your breathing is a constant companion that you can use as a compass to stabilize your nervous system and improve your general well-being.
 Since the dawn of time, our breath has been a part of who we are and has been a tool for self-control.
-In fact it is the only human act that can be done both consciously and unconsciously and doing so correctly impacts your nervous system directly.
+In fact it is the only human act that can be done both consciously and unconsciously and doing so the right way can directly impact your nervous system.

-The majority of adults typically only breathe deeply enough to fill their chests, not their lungs, which is referred to as shallow breathing.
-Making your body experience needless stress and discomfort.
-If your breathing is shallow, you’re not getting oxygen all the way down into the bottom part of the lungs, which is where many of the small blood vessels that deliver oxygen to your cells live.
+Most adults tend to only breathe deeply enough to fill their chests, which is referred to as shallow breathing.
+Shallow breathing makes your body experience needless stress and discomfort.
+When your breathing is shallow, you’re not getting enough oxygen down into the bottom part of the lungs, which is where many of the small blood vessels that deliver oxygen to your cells live.
 Healthy cells need proper amounts of oxygen.

 I know what you’re asking yourself, “how can I begin to breathe better?”
 But before you can use your breath as a tool for self-control and stress reduction you must first become aware of your breath.
 Not in the sense of “i am breathing” but in the sense of “I Am Breathing”.
 When you can consciously focus on your breath you can begin to activate your parasympathetic nervous system, which houses the rest and digest response vs the sympathetic nervous system, which houses the fight or flight response.
 I do want to make it clear both responses are needed but sometimes life’s hassles can throw this delicate ecosystem off.